MeeGo: History

 MeeGo T01 was first announced at Mobile World Congress in February 2010 by Intel and Nokia in a joint press conference.
 The stated aim is to merge the efforts of Intel's Moblin and Nokia's Maemo former projects into one new common project that would drive a broad third party application ecosystem.
 According to Intel, MeeGo was developed because Microsoft did not offer comprehensive Windows 7 support for the Atom processor.
 On 16 February 2010 a tech talk notice was posted about the former Maemo development project founded in 2009 and code named Harmattan, that originally slated to become Maemo 6.
 Those notice stated that Harmattan is now considered to be a MeeGo instance (though not a MeeGo product), and Nokia is giving up the Maemo branding for Harmattan on the Nokia N9 and beyond.
 (Any previous Maemo versions up to Maemo 5, a.k.a.
 Fremantle, will still be referred to as Maemo.)
-In addition it was made clear that only the naming was given up whilst development on that Harmattan will continue so that any schedules will be met.
+In addition it was made clear that only the naming was given up whilst development on Harmattan would continue so that any schedules would have been met.

 Aminocom and Novell also played a large part in the MeeGo effort, working with the Linux Foundation on their build infrastructure and official MeeGo products.
 Amino was responsible for extending MeeGo to TV devices, while Novell was increasingly introducing technology that was originally developed for openSUSE, (including Open Build Service, ZYpp for package management, and other system management tools).
 In November 2010, AMD also joined the alliance of companies that were actively developing MeeGo.

 Quite noticeable changes in the project setup happened on 11 February 2011 when Nokia officially announced to switch over to Windows Phone 7 and thus abandoning MeeGo and the partnership.
 Nokia CEO Stephen Elop said in an interview with Engadget: "What we’re doing is not thinking of MeeGo as the Plan B. We’re thinking about MeeGo and related development work as what’s the next generation."
 Nokia did eventually release one MeeGo smartphone that year running "Harmattan", the Nokia N9.

 On 27 September 2011, it was announced by Intel employee Imad Sousou that in collaboration with Samsung Solstice, MeeGo will be replaced by Tizen during 2012.

-Community developers from the Mer (software distribution) project however started to continue MeeGo without Intel and Nokia.
-At a later time some of the former MeeGo developers from Nokia headed for founding the company Jolla that after some time popped up with a MeeGo and its free successor Mer based OS platform they called Sailfish OS.
+Community developers from the Mer project, however, started to continue MeeGo without Intel and Nokia.
+At a later time some of the former MeeGo developers from Nokia headed for founding the company Jolla that after some time popped up with a MeeGo and its free successor Mer-based OS platform they called Sailfish OS.